 | AUM | Stable or growing | Sharp decline in AUM |

-Step 4: Choose Direct Plan Over Regular Plan
+Step 4: Choose the Right Plan and Platform

 Our Recommended Categories for SIP

-- For 20+ year goals: Nifty 50 Index Fund or Flexi-Cap Fund
+- For 20+ year goals: Flexi-Cap Fund or Large Cap Fund

 - For 10-20 year goals: Large & Mid-Cap Fund or Balanced Advantage Fund